Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Introduction

 \section{Introduction}

 Compositional time series arise whenever a fixed total is allocated across categories through time.
-Finance and data science provide many examples: allocations of earned fees into future recognition buckets for planning and staffing, evolving market or sector shares in portfolio analytics, the distribution of transactions across settlement currencies that drives treasury, hedging, and consolidated reporting, and bank balance sheet shares such as cash, securities, loans, and other assets in the Federal Reserve's H.8 release.
-Valid forecasts must respect the simplex constraints, so they must remain nonnegative and sum to one.
+Finance and data science provide many examples: allocations of earned fees into future recognition buckets for planning and staffing, evolving market or sector shares in portfolio analytics, the distribution of transactions across settlement currencies that drives treasury, hedging, and consolidated reporting, and bank balance-sheet shares such as cash, securities, loans, and other assets in the Federal Reserve's H.8 release.
+The H.8 release, formally the Federal Reserve's \emph{Assets and Liabilities of Commercial Banks in the United States} statistical release, reports weekly aggregate balance-sheet data for domestically chartered commercial banks and U.S. branches of foreign banks.
+It is widely used by treasury and risk teams to track the evolving composition of bank assets and liabilities for liquidity planning, asset-and-liability management, and macroprudential analysis \citep{boardgovernors2024h8}.
+Valid forecasts of the asset-share composition must respect the simplex constraints, so they must remain nonnegative and sum to one.

 Classical work maps compositions to Euclidean space with log ratios.
 Additive, centered, and isometric log-ratio transformations enable standard multivariate tools while preserving the subcompositional coherence that practitioners care about \citep{aitchison1982statistical, egoszcue2003isometric}.
-These mappings motivate transformed VARMA and state space approaches across marketing, demographics, ecology, environmental science, and forecasting \citep{Cargnoni1997BayesianFO, ravishanker2001compositional, silva2001modelling, brunsdon1998time, mills2010forecasting, barcelo2011compositional, koehler2010forecasting, kynvclova2015modeling, snyder2017forecasting, al2018compositional}.
+These mappings motivate transformed VARMA and state-space approaches across marketing, demographics, ecology, environmental science, and forecasting \citep{Cargnoni1997BayesianFO, ravishanker2001compositional, silva2001modelling, brunsdon1998time, mills2010forecasting, barcelo2011compositional, koehler2010forecasting, kynvclova2015modeling, snyder2017forecasting, al2018compositional}.
 Modeling directly on the simplex is an alternative that avoids ad hoc renormalization and yields coherent predictive distributions.
-For shares and market fractions, Dirichlet regression and its variants are widely used, and there is a growing literature on Dirichlet time series in both state space and observation-driven forms \citep{hijazi2009modelling, grunwald1993time, da2011dynamic, da2015bayesian, zheng2017dirichlet, morais2018using, giller2020generalized, creus2021dirichlet, tsagris2018dirichlet}.
+For shares and market fractions, Dirichlet regression and its variants are widely used, and there is a growing literature on Dirichlet time series in both state-space and observation-driven forms \citep{hijazi2009modelling, grunwald1993time, da2011dynamic, da2015bayesian, zheng2017dirichlet, morais2018using, giller2020generalized, creus2021dirichlet, tsagris2018dirichlet}.